How to Talk to Your Kids About Drugs, Addiction, and Rehab

 Children of any age might wonder if they will have a problem when they grow up.
 If this is the case, you can:9,10

-• Reassure them that not every person develops an addiction if they use a substance.
-However, using any substance in large quantities and over time can increase the risk of developing an addiction.10
+- Reassure them that not every person develops an addiction if they use a substance.
+However, using any substance in large quantities and over time can increase the risk of developing an addiction to a substance.10

 Potential Questions and Answers

 Below are some common questions that kids might have about addiction.
-If they ask questions you don’t know the answer to, it’s OK to let them know that you don’t know, but you’ll try to find the answer.4
+If they ask a question that you can’t answer, tell them you don’t know the answer but you’ll try to find it.4

 How does addiction start?
 Sometimes using drugs or alcohol can make people feel good at first, but some people can’t stop and they drink more or use more drugs, which can lead to an addiction.10